hgupta/AsyncSES/README.md

 ### Usage

 1. Insert your AmazonSES access key in config.py
+2. Set WORKERS and OUTBOX_MAXSIZE as needed, in config.py
-2. Start the server:  python start.py
+3. Start the server:  python start.py
-3. Send your emails (see Python client example below)
+4. Send your emails (see Python client example below)

 If you just want to do some tests, you can access the [/add url](http://localhost:3000/add/?from=your@email.com&to=another@email.com&subject=subject&text=message+text
 ) in your browser.
 Just change the params (from, to, subject, text) and the email will be sent.